Code-the-Dream-School/intro-guidebook/lesson-rubrics/intro-v5/lesson-01.md

 - [ ] Have forked the Replit file and submitted their assignment.
 - [ ] `console.log` inputs properly for each of the 15 questions.
-- [ ] Use proper syntax and good JavaScript logic to solve each question.
-[Example answers link](https://replit.com/@CarlosMoncada5/Lesson-1-JavaScript-Basics#index.js).
-(Note that some student variation is expected!)
 - [ ] Use proper syntax and good JavaScript logic to answer the questions.
 Example outputs below.
 (Note that some student work variation is expected!)

   ## Sample Code